And I don’t mean a, “oh, this drive is getting full, we should add more space…” kind of issue.

 There are 2 Logs that notoriously eat up space:

-Neither of these are configured Out-of-Box to manage log growth… wait, what?!
+Neither of these is configured Out-of-Box to manage log growth… wait, what?!
 Why?!

 To give you something to do on your Saturday when your server decides to sling it into the fan, I suppose.